 What I liked about the game is this background story.
 It plays in 2027, and indeed the events could happen 15 or 20 years from now.
-It feels frighteningly realistic.
-In my opinion, this is a current issues since mechanical and electronic technology is getting closer and closer to our bodies.
-There are wearables, virtual and augmented reality devices and I’m sure we will become cyborgs slowly but steadily.
+It feels frighteningly realistic since mechanical and electronic technology is getting closer and closer to our bodies.
+With wearables, virtual and augmented reality devices, we’re taking steps to become cyborgs slowly but steadily.

-The game takes a balanced stance: technology is able to advance humankind, but the scenario shows how it goes wrong and how corporations, media, police, military and science contribute to the failure.
+The game takes a balanced stance: technology is able to advance humankind, but in the scenario it fails.
+Corporations, media, police, military and science contribute to the failure.
 By pointing this out, the game is mildly critical about “enhancing” the human body with implants.

 Exploring the world

 The subtleties can be found in the scenery.
 You can walk through the vast cities of Detroit and Hengsha to read people’s sentiment: By talking to them, overhearing their conversations, by reading newspapers and found PDAs, by hacking into their emails and chat protocols.
 A lot of information is trivial or even nonsense, little is practically useful.

 Exploring this fictional world already tells so much.
 It builds up a great atmosphere.
 There are homeless and poor people, gangsters, there are social conflicts, inequality, protests and riots, violent police.
 There is a growing antipathy against “augmented” people.
 This is the strong narrative of Deus Ex, it has its own value, not just an instrumental value for the main plot.